OpenUnited/platform/apps/engagement/docs/notification-system.md

 1. **Product Creation**
    - Product is created via ProductManagementService
    - Creator is assigned as admin
-   - Event is emitted with product details
+   - Event is published with product details

 2. **Event Processing**
    - Event is picked up by handler